Nathan Brown (Australian footballer, born 1978): Media career

 In 2010, Brown joined The Sunday Footy Show as a regular panellist.

 Up until 2014, Brown worked for Triple M as an expert commentator for Saturday night matches alongside Barry Denner, Mark Howard and Ash Chua.
 He rejoined the station in 2016 as a Friday night commentator and calling one of the Saturday games.

 In 2014, Brown joined rival radio station 3AW as a ball-by-ball commentator for Saturday night and Sunday twilight matches.

-In October 2014, Brown was appointed sport presenter on Weekend Today replacing Tim Gilbert.
+In October 2014, Brown was appointed sport presenter on Weekend Today, replacing Tim Gilbert.

 Brown is a brand ambassador for Sportsbet, appearing regularly in the media to cover AFL odds.

+In April 2024, Brown made his boxing debut against fellow former AFL footballer Kane Cornes in an exhibition boxing match in Adelaide.
+Brown won by unanimous decision in the four-round fight.

+Gambling

+Brown's affiliation with Sportsbet and his delivery of odds and tips in television advertisements for the company has been criticised.
+Brown’s tips have been shown to be largely unsuccessful by social media account @TrackMyBrown, which noted his tips were down $853 nearing the end of the 2024 season, assuming $20 stakes.
+Brown also co-hosts Sportsbet’s In The Back Pocket podcast.

 Personal life

 Brown is married to Kristine Fabiyanic and they have three daughters and a son.